Get Thread Tapping Straight

 A Few Tap Styles

-Tap tool ends can be different based on what you’re trying to do.
+Tap tool ends can be different based on what you are trying to do.
 Here are a few below.
 The more threads that in the chamfer, the easier it is to get the tap to start straight, but the deeper you have to tap to get the same number of full threads.
 The “Plug Chamfer” is the most common.
 (Images from McMaster.com – best website ever.)

 Simple Tapping Video Example